Archetypes

 A swarm deck that makes use of powerful purple tools to play things with <Retaliation> out from the trash and give them <Rush>.
 Its adherents often describe it as "a deck from the future," as it was broken as shit the set it released, but still feels like it was made for the modern day.

 A DigiXros deck that focuses around concentrated <De-Evolve> by dropping DarkKnightmons for 4 memory, then using them as a blast target to play more DarkKnightmons.
-Once you're at the level 6, you give things <Collision> for even more bullshit, and rip and tear with <Alliance>/<Piercing> and <Security Attack +1> inherits.
-Also, one of your Tamers essentially acts as a memory boost: it does a search, and then by popping it, the cost of your level 5 is reduced by 2.
+Once you reach LordKnightmon, you give things <Collision> for even more bullshit, and rip and tear with <Alliance>/<Piercing> and <Security Attack +1> inherits.
+One of your Tamers is a memory boost in all but name, which one of your other Tamers can crack to get a free evo into BT22 LordKnightmon for an end of turn swing and extra swarming.

 - LordKnightmon X-Antibody, trashbox variant (M)

 By using a bunch of generic purple goodstuff, skip the entire buildup and turbo straight into LKX, then unga bunga.
-People dislike this one a lot for being way too consistent and just ignoring everything that makes the normal archetype fun and interesting, but best-of-1 results suggest this variant will be significantly more popular than the actual intended base.
+People dislike this one a lot for being boring as hell and falling over in a stiff breeze, and it's very rarely played, but due to being highroll-friendly it was popular in best of 1 formats when it came out.

 - ZeedMillenniummon (KRM)

 Trash combos for days!
 Technically a hybrid deck, because one of the two secret rares it uses evolves on its main Tamer if and only if the deck's main searcher has been placed under her.
-Has a lot of potential in the hands of a skilled pilot, but loses hard to <De-Evolve>.
+Through absurdly powerful delay options, it can convert a single level 5 and a 6 in the hand into three level 7s and completely fuck up the opponent's board, but it's lacking in search power so it can sometimes be bricky on the climb up.

 - Bagramon (M)